Abdullah-Alabbadi/reading-notes/Code301/class-07.md

 # Read: Class (07) REST

-## there is some important question we should ask us about State and Props:
+## there is some important question we should ask us about Rest:

 ---
 <br>